Alcohol and Drug Rehabilitation Centers in Zuni, New Mexico

 505-782-4717

-Zuni Recovery Center has been providing recovery rehab to individuals who reside in and around Zuni, New Mexico and who are battling with substance use disorders.
+Zuni Recovery Center has been providing recovery rehab to individuals who reside in and around Zuni, NM. and who are battling with substance use disorders.
 As such, Zuni Recovery Center provides a wide range of services including dialectical behavior therapy, couple/family therapy, contingency management/motivational incentive, dual diagnosis drug rehab, cognitive/behavior therapy, cognitive/behavior therapy and others using its unique approaches to addiction treatment and recovery.

 This rehabilitation program also thinks that each client benefits most from individualized services.
 To this end, it has been specializing in a wide collection of personalized treatments like clients with HIV/AIDS, legal advocacy, persons with serious mental illness, self-help groups, child care for clients children, aftercare/continuing care and more.
 In the same way, this drug and alcohol rehab facility provides these services in the following settings - inpatient drug abuse treatment, short term rehab centers, detox centers, outpatient day treatment, long term addiction treatment centers and more.